 Deal damage and stun the first enemy hit for 1.5 seconds.
 Blessed Shield then bounces to 2 nearby enemies, dealing damage and stunning them for 0.75 seconds.

-This is likely one of the best Heroic Abilities in the game.
+Blessed Shield is fantastic.
 It synergizes wonderfully with Condemn, which itself already stuns multiple enemies for 0.25 seconds.
 If you combo three enemies after Condemn pulls them in with Blessed Shield, you’re getting a 1.75 second stun on the primary target and a full 1 second stun on the two bounce targets.
 And then you still get a Punish followup to slow their escape after that!

 If the enemy team is running away, you can reverse the process and initiate with Blessed Shield, stun three of them, then run in and Condemn into Punish combo.

-The move’s already short cooldown of 60 seconds can be made even shorter via the “Battle Momentum” talent at level 7, which means Blessed Shield will almost always be available during team fights.
+The move’s short cooldown of 60 seconds means it will almost always be available during team fights.

 Since it’s available so often, it can also sometimes make sense to use Blessed Shield defensively.
 If your team is fleeing from a dodgy encounter with the enemy, you might consider using Blessed Shield to aid the escape.
 You can even stay behind after the Blessed Shield for further distance-making via a Condemn into Punish, then activate Iron Skin to cover your exit.